 - A foreign national coming to the US at the invitation of the US government for a purpose related to containment or mitigation of the COVID-19 virus

 - A foreign national whose entry would be in the national interest

 Please note that at the time of publication of this webpage, the national interest exception criteria are not yet known.
 The US government has not announced if they would apply the same criteria as before.
-The US Department of State has published a website, and we expect that they will incorporate additional implementation details.
+The US Department of State has published a website (link no longer active), and we expect that they will incorporate additional implementation details.